 At the Assumption

-Until recently, in Ireland and England, traditional pilgrimages to holy wells (Lady’s Well) took place on this day.
+Until recently, in Ireland and England, traditional pilgrimages to holy wells (Lady’s Wells) took place on this day.
 Perhaps there was a connection with fertility and the harvest.
-But more recently the wells have not been tended and there are warnings not to drink the water!
+But more recently the wells have not been tended so well and there are warnings at some not to drink the well water!